explore more. DISCOVER it. TRAIN up.

 Loving

 We care for you not as clients, but as our brothers and sisters in the family of Christ.
-Our personal sacrifices in time and money show how we value you, making ethical boundary-crossings in the reality of multiple relationships beneficial.
+Our personal sacrifices in time and money show how we value you, making ethical boundary-crossings in the reality of multiple relationships beneficial (1 John 3:16-24).

 Creative

-We reveal what God is doing in you and your situation, not by clinically detached methods, but by Creator- inspired experiences.
+We reveal what God is doing in you and your situation, not by clinically detached methods, but by Creator- inspired experiences (Psalm 105:2).
 This can be through visual art, verbal conversations, written poetry, musical movements, etc.

 Structured

-We move together neither by counselor instinct nor counselee feelings, but under the direction of God as He charts the path forward with specific progressions so that we can make scientifically measurable progress.
+We move together neither by counselor instinct nor counselee feelings, but under the direction of God (Prov 20:24).
+He charts the path forward with specific progressions so that we can make scientifically measurable gains.

 CORE DISTINCTIVES